by Brendon Nafziger

 , DOTmed News Associate Editor

-This first appeared in the February 2013 issue of DOTmed Business News
+From the February 2013 issue of DOTmed HealthCare Business News magazine

 There are almost 1 million apps.
 Here are 10 you should use.